 Ms. Cuddy: It’s a good one.
 “I’m 17 years old, and my generation does not know how to deal with the older generation’s stubbornness and unwillingness to change even though they are in power.
 What advice do you have?”

 Mr. Coates: OK, I’m gonna talk about what I don’t know.
 And listen, here’s the thing that happens.
 Here’s the thing that happens.
 You are well-researched and knowledgeable about one thing that you’ve been thinking about a long time and you’ve been reading about a long time.
 That does not make you well-researched and knowledgeable about all things.
-These are — for instance, that question right there.
+For instance, that question right there.
 There are people, activists who spend their lives grappling with that and have spent their lives grappling.
 I’m a writer.
-I prefer solitude; I prefer to be alone.
+I prefer solitude.
+I prefer to be alone.
 I prefer some distance from struggle.
 I like that.
 That’s my joy.
 That’s my life experience.

-It would be — because I think there’s this tradition: I get this title, “public intellectual,” and I don’t like it, because what it sounds to me is like people who B.S.
+Because I think there’s this tradition — I get this title, “public intellectual,” and I don’t like it, because what it sounds to me is, like, people who B.S.
 They’re smart about one thing, and so they play into this notion that they’re smart about everything else.
 I have not struggled with that at all.

-I just — I haven’t.
+I haven’t.
 I haven’t, and so for me to answer would be to pretend as though I had.
 If you want to ask me about writing, I can — up one side, down the other.
 I got you.
 I’m with you, because I’ve struggled with that.
 I was thinking about it on the plane today.
-That’s just — I can’t address things that are not things that I’ve actually struggled with.
+I can’t address things that are not things that I’ve actually struggled with.
 I’m sorry.
 I really apologize.
-Is there — are there two more, or something?
+Are there two more or something?

 Ms. Cuddy: There’s one more.